 A somewhat lighter weight option is Timberlite which is a volcanic (igneous) rock.
 Although not as heavy as standard rock mulches, it’s definitely heavier than any of the organic options.
 Timberlite is sometimes sold under the trade name of Sunrise.
 One online source claims the rock is called “anthrobrite” but I haven’t found any confirmation of that in any geology reference sites.
 The red, black and brownish colors of Timberlite are natural; it is not dyed.
 Perhaps it is a blend of various igneous rocks such as rhyolite, scoria and basalt?

 Downsides: The individual irregularly-shaped Timberlite rocks average about 1″ in diameter; there is no “smaller size” version and therefore its’ really not suited for most perennial beds.
-I used this as a pathway surface at my last house and although I liked its appearance it was not really comfortable or easy to walk on, because of the non-uniform surface; I always felt as if I was one step away from accidentally turning my ankle.
+I used this as a pathway surface at my last house and although I liked its appearance it is neither comfortable nor easy to walk on, because of the non-uniform surface; I always felt as if I was one step away from accidentally turning my ankle.
 It’s definitely worse to kneel on (even with pads) than river rocks or pebbles.